dexma/ui-components/README.md

 For changelogs, check out [the CHANGELOG section of ui-components](https://github.com/dexma/ui-components/blob/master/CHANGELOG.md)

 ## Testing
-We use Jest and Enzyme as our testing frameworks and we're trying to write more test suite for our components.
+We use React Testing Library as our testing lib you can check out the [documentation](https://testing-library.com/docs/react-testing-library/intro)

 - To run our test: `npm run test`